How to survive a voyage to America in the 17th century

-Attractive rewards for serving a working contract were handed out, such as 50 acres of land in exchange for 10 years labour, and prisoners of certain crimes were given the choice to remain in jail or live in the new world, an easy decision for most.
+Attractive rewards for serving a working contract were handed out, such as 50 acres of land in exchange for 10 years of labor, and prisoners of certain crimes were given the choice to remain in jail or live in the new world, an easy decision for most.

 England wanted to show the world this new land was theirs, and filling it with ordinary citizens was not only a good way to do this, but also profitable.
 Crops like sugar and tobacco no longer had to be bought from a foreign country, and the people working the farms growing these things made more money than they ever could back in England.

-After James town was properly established, the promise of wealth and freedom saw thousands trying to get there to start a new life, with the general consensus averaging 38,000 people per year during the 17th century.
+After James Town was properly established, the promise of wealth and freedom saw thousands trying to get there to start a new life, with the number of migrants averaging 38,000 people per year during the 17th century.

 The only problem was getting there!

-The distance from Plymouth in England to Jamestown, Virginia was close to 3,700 miles, and on a 17th century sailing boat this would take between 12 and 14 weeks on average, depending on the wind.
+The distance from Plymouth in England to Jamestown, Virginia was close to 3,700 miles, and on a 17th-century sailing ship would take between 12 and 14 weeks on average, depending on the wind.
 The other problem was the cost, but since the crown wanted ordinary people to make the trip prices were made as low as possible.

 1 pound of hardtack

-This may not seem like allot, and that’s because it isn’t.
-This level of rationing led to many people dying over the years on the trip and being thrown over-board before they got there.
-Its likely that travellers took a few fresh vegetables with them but these wouldn’t have lasted for long, and on a 3 month voyage you needed to have enough food for the whole trip or you starve.
-Peasants at the time would most likely only be growing a small variety of crops, and didn’t have access to beef or large amounts of preservable meat products, and so rock hard bread was the main food.
+This may not seem like a lot, and that’s because it isn’t.
+This level of rationing led to many people dying over the years on the trip and being thrown overboard before they got there.
+It’s likely that travelers took a few fresh vegetables with them but these wouldn’t have lasted for long, and on a 3-month voyage you needed to have enough food for the whole trip or you starve.
+Peasants at the time would most likely only be growing a small variety of crops and didn’t have access to beef or large amounts of preservable meat products, and so rock-hard bread was the main food.

 1 pound hardtack